Exawind/amr-wind/docs/sphinx/developer/documentation.rst

 AMR-Wind comes with two different types of documentation:

-- User & developer manuals, such as the document you are reading now, that are written using `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_, and
+- The manual, i.e., the document you are reading now, that is written using `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_, and

 - Inline documentation within C++ source code that are written in a format that can be